mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 # Day 1

-We arrived about an hour early for our flight ate some lunch at the picnic tables at the dock.
+We arrived about an hour early for our flight and ate some lunch at the picnic tables at the dock.
 The seaplane flight from Hancock was very smooth, and I got to fly co-pilot on the way out.
 We left a few minutes early and were in Windigo by 2:30 PM.
 A generous pair of hikers getting ready to depart gave us a full fuel canister, so that was one less thing to worry about before hitting the trail.

-![Isle Royale National Park Windigo sign](https://i.imgur.com/GDNK8wP.jpg)
+![Isle Royale National Park Windigo sign](https://i.imgur.com/GDNK8wP.jpg) *Welcome to Windigo!*

 We took a little bit of time checking out the Windigo visitor center and store, filling our water bottles from the potable water spigot (near the flagpole down by the dock), and completing our self-permit.

 I had left open the option that if we were delayed or the weather was poor when we arrived that we could stay the first night at the Washington Creek campground next to Windigo.
-Havnig arrived early and With the sun shining, we all agreed we would hit the Greenstone Ridge trail and head for the Island Mine campsite (~7 miles).
+Having arrived early with the sun shining, we all agreed we would hit the Greenstone Ridge trail and head for the Island Mine campsite (~7 miles).

 We were not on the trail for more than a few minutes before we saw the first patch of ripe thimbleberries.
 Thimbleberry bushes can be found nearly everywhere on the island and typically ripen in August.
 They practically fall right off the bush and are absolutely delicious!

 ![Ripe thimbleberries](https://i.imgur.com/6IEEWIb.jpg)
 *Thimbleberries!*

 The trail was easy to follow but I found it surprising that there were no blazes marking the trail itself.
 All trail intersections were clearing marked.
-The trail quickly climbed up the Greenstone Ridge, but this section of the ridge is mostly tree-covered and did not offer much in the way of views.
-This was definitely the least interesting section of trail, as it offered little in the way of views.
+The trail quickly climbed up the Greenstone Ridge, but this section of the ridge is mostly tree-covered.
+This was definitely the least interesting section of trail, and it offered little in the way of views besides the surrounding forest.

 The sky gradually became more overcast and some light rain fell at various points.
 We kept a leisurely pace, stopping for quick breaks every 45 minutes or so.
-We reached the junction to head towards Island Mine camp around 7 PM and were at the campground by 7:30 PM.
+We reached the junction to head towards Island Mine camp around 7:00 PM and were at the campground by 7:30 PM.

 ![Trail intersection sign](https://i.imgur.com/WwqUvmb.jpg)
 *Marker at trail intersection*

 We were the second or third group into camp, but it filled up quickly after we arrived.
 After cooking dinner and setting up our tents, we headed down to check out the water source.
 Island Mine is the only campsite not on an inland lake, bay or Lake Superior, and it relies on a small stream for water.
-The water was mostly stagnant, but there were a few drops over rocks where flowing water could be found.
+The water was mostly stagnant, but there were a few spots over rocks where flowing water could be found.
 The flexibilty of my CNOC Vecto bladder came in very handy to position the lip of the bladder to be able to catch moving water.
 Aside from looking a bit sketchy, it tasted fine and no one suffered any ill effects.

 ![Island Mine campsite](https://i.imgur.com/xOA8shm.jpg)
 *Setting up camp at Island Mine*